Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

 Another must-see is the Curtis Hixon Park, a beloved slice of nature complete with water fountains and, during winter, an ice-skating rink!

-31 – Watch the Tampa Bay Buccaneers at Raymond James Stadium
+31 – Cheer on the Tampa Bay Buccaneers at Raymond James Stadium

 However, the stadium with its gorgeous sunsets and world-class amenities also regularly hosts the Sunset Music Festival — not to mention wrestling, monster trucks and plenty more!